kptfh/feign-reactive/README.md

   - have greater reactivity level then Spring WebClient.
 By default don't collect body to list instead starts sending request body as stream.
   - starts receiving reactive response before all reactive request body has been sent
   - process Flux<`String`> correctly in request and response body

+   **_feign-reactor-spring-cloud-starter_** : Single dependency to have reactive feign client operabable in your spring cloud application.
+Uses webclient as default client implementation.

+   **_feign-reactor-bom_** : Maven BOM module which simplifies dependency management for all reactive feign client modules.

 ## Usage